 A great space of earth and sky surrounded by acres of natural terrain and diverse habitats.

-At CMH, we’re proud to be the only Montessori school in the tristate to employ a full-time naturalist – an experienced, erudite and eco-conscious instructor who divides her time among all three student levels and the abundant nature-scape around us.
+At CMH, we’re proud to be the only Montessori school with a full staff of nature enthusiasts – erudite and eco-conscious instructors who divide their time among all student levels and the abundant nature-scape around us.
 Our students get the extraordinary opportunity to explore, interact with and learn from this rich and varied environment.

 Further, we’re the only Cincinnati Montessori located on seven acres of thick woods and lush meadows, surrounded by hundreds more – land we make great use of.

 Why study nature

 By integrating ecology, zoology, botany and more into the everyday curriculum, CMH sets the stage early for comprehending complex scientific concepts.
 Studying parts of a flower or the function of bees makes more sense if experienced off the page and in real life.
 Science becomes more interesting – and more understandable.

 Increased attention & intellect